technik-gegg/SMuFF-Ifc2/README.md

 # Connecting the device

-As you connect the SMuFF-Ifc2 device between SMuFF and Duet/RRF, make sure you haven't accidentally crossed/shorted GND and +5V, **otherwise you will kill the WEMOS D1 instantly!**
+As you connect the SMuFF-Ifc2 device between SMuFF and Duet/RRF, make sure you haven't accidentally crossed/shorted GND and +5V, **otherwise you will kill the device instantly!**

 Connections are meant to be made between the **TFT** header on the SMuFF and the **PanelDue** (Duet) / **TFT** (SKR2, E3-RRF) header, as shown in the picture down below.
 More on that topic you'll find [in this write up](https://sites.google.com/view/the-smuff/how-to/tutorials/configure-the-duet3d?authuser=0).